 - Saturday and Sunday – as per usual – closed

-It is always recommended at the moment to call before you come down.
+It is always recommended to call before you come down.
 We will likely be on site our normal hours, we are just trying to restrict potential contact hours so if the above hours do not suit your schedule, please call to arrange a suitable drop off/pick up time.

 Rules of Visits:

 Preferably, all visits will be pre-arranged by phone for a specific time and day.
 That way we can ensure we don’t have more than one person at the counter at once.
-If the appointment for Monday is not made by Friday arvo, we cannot guarantee someone will be there as if we dont need to be physically in the workshop for something we may stay home.
+If the appointment for Monday is not made by Friday arvo, we cannot guarantee someone will be there.

 Upon arrival, you will see a notice at our entrance.
 Please read it and follow the precautions strictly.
 Mainly, if someone is already at our counter please just take a seat until you are called up for your turn – even if you had a pre-arranged appointment time.

 To ensure a speedy visit PLEASE ensure you have filled in your booking request before coming down – preferably the day before.
 Follow the links for scuba/CO2 related work, and for SCBA work.
-If you have not done so please take a seat and do it there on your phone.
-There is a wee glitch in the form at the moment so if it hasnt been fixed when you try, let us know and we will fill it in for you.
+If you have not done so please take a seat and complete it on your phone.

 Once called to the counter, please place your gear on the counter, or if tanks, in the walkway opening, then please step back or take a seat.
 We will check the gear in, tag it up and you can be on your way.

 If you can, please fill the booking request in online the day before you come in – that gives us time to have paperwork and gear tags ready for your arrival.
-If you are doing it on the spot you will need to take a seat and wait until we have them printed off as we don’t send anything out the back of workshop until it is tagged with your name and service request details.
+If you are doing it on the spot you will need to take a seat until the necessary paperwork is completed by us.

-When collecting gear, give us a call to let us know you are coming, and please have made your payment when the invoice was done to save time at the counter.
+When collecting gear, please call to let us know you are coming and ensure your payment is made via the online payment option, this will save time at the counter.
 Step back from the counter, we will place your gear and remove the wrapping (refer below) or spray tank handles with the sanitising solution, then we will step back and you can take your gear.

 We are touching gear – how are we making it safe?